 Photos were provided by Geri Murphy for the magazine.
-Below are my own videos from the trip, shot with a Canon IXUS 800 compact camera and housing.
+Below are my own videos from the trip, along with the close up photo above

 But besides the reflex sensation of fear, I’m also feeling an unmistakable euphoria at being so close to this savage yet undeniably beautiful creature.
 I follow the great white as it slowly circles around us, curious about these new arrivals to its reef.
 It casually inspects the cage and its occupants for another couple of seconds, its eye implacable and unblinking, and then imperiously arcs away back out into the blue with a single flick of its massive tail, its shadow fading away across the sand.
 Each of us look at each other and cracks a huge grin.
 Welcome to cage diving with great white sharks, Rodney Fox style.